in ,

 Eligible Will-Maker

-- The person making the will, known as the testator, must be over the legal age in their province (18 or 19 in most, younger in some special cases)
+The person making the will, known as the testator, must be of legal age in their province (18 or 19 in most provinces, with exceptions in some special cases) and must be of sound mind, understanding what they are doing.

 Properly Executed Document

-- The will must be typed out or handwritten – printed and signed holographic (handwritten) wills are accepted in most provinces
+The will must be typed out or handwritten – printed and signed holographic (handwritten) wills are accepted in most provinces.
+It must be signed by the testator and two eligible witnesses who are not beneficiaries.

-- Each Canadian province and territory has its own unique set of additional rules governing the valid execution and witnessing of DIY wills
+Each Canadian province and territory has its own unique set of additional rules governing the valid execution and witnessing of DIY wills.
+The DIY will kit used must adhere to the provincial laws where the testator lives.

 Revocation of Former Wills

-As long as these conditions are met, a DIY will made using a proper will kit can serve as a legal binding document for distributing one’s estate after death throughout Canada.
+As long as these conditions are met, a DIY will made using a proper will kit can serve as a legally binding document for distributing one’s estate after death throughout Canada.

 However, any omissions or errors in following the will execution process could potentially render the DIY will invalid or open to legal contests.
 This is why some legal experts recommend seeking professional advice for more complex estates.